mzsellem-GA/concentration-memory-game/README.md

     - if the same image is displayed, keep the images displaying so that I stop looking for that image
     - if the images are different, display wrong click until next click so that I have more time to memorize its location
 - To finish the game in 1 minute or less because it tests my short term memory skills
     - To see a message rendered above the board that says I have run out of time
-        - To not be able to continue playing if I did not complete the game in 1 minute or less, so I can focus on the game, not the time
+        - To not be able to continue playing if I did not complete the game in 1 minute or less, because the game is over
     - A congratulatory message to be rendered above the board if I match all the flags in 1 minute or less because it's validating
         - If the congratulatory message is rendered, I want the timer to stop because the game is over

 Game Specific MVPs
 - To use flags of countries as theme for game (8 different images)
-- Display wrong match until next click
+- Display wrong match for some predetermined amount of time
 - To finish the game in 1 minute or less (timer)

 Project Specific-MVPs